 Fraud Alert Deactivations

 If your credit card company believes that fraudulent activity took place with your credit card or your account, the card may be temporarily frozen in order to prevent further fraudulent transactions.
 A phone call to customer service to verify your identity and any irregular recent charges, such as a high-dollar purchase or a charge originating in a new city, should lead to reactivation of your card while you are still on the line unless the charges were, in fact, fraudulent.
-In this case, the bank issues you a new credit card with a new number.
+In this case, the bank issues you a new credit card with a new number., and your old card will be deactivated.
 After the new card is activated, you can resume charging as usual.

 Some credit card companies deactivate a credit card account if it has been dormant for an extended period of time.
 Customer service for the card could, depending on company policy, reactivate your old account upon request or require reapplication for a new account.
 In either instance, the issuer may pull a recent copy of your credit report.
 If you do not want a recent inquiry on your credit report, ask the representative about the terms of reactivation and decline if a report pull will occur.